-A: In-person meetings are currently allowed and staff are required to attend if directed to do so by a supervisor.
-However, we encourage supervisors when possible to still schedule conference calls or videoconference even within the office if staff express concern.
+A: In-person meetings are currently allowed but attending in person should not be mandatory unless a face-to-face meeting is required.
+However, a virtual meeting option should also be offered.
 Please note: The agency has a limited number of connections for external phone calls.
 If you are connecting to a conference call number, please use your personal or agency-issued mobile phone.